 - Clean up the kitchen before the guests arrive.

-If you enjoyed this Thanksgiving Menu Planner try these other Fall and Thanksgiving tips.
+If you enjoyed this Thanksgiving Menu Timeline try these other Fall and Thanksgiving tips.